| Title: | 'ForLion' Algorithm to Find D-Optimal Designs for Experiments |

 p0 the initial approximate allocation that derived the reported EW D-optimal design

-Maximum the maximum of the determinant of the Expectation of Fisher information matrix
+Maximum the maximum of the determinant of the expected Fisher information matrix

 Convergence TRUE or FALSE, whether the algorithm converges